json-api/json-api/_format/1.0/index.md

 ID](#crud-creating-client-ids) and the requested resource has been created successfully, the server **MUST** return a `201 Created` status code.

+- We found the location header to be wasteful, most of the time the 'location' is returned via the data object anyway.
+JSONAPI has too much information, would be nice to remove things that we don't want to use
 The response **SHOULD** include a `Location` header identifying the location of the newly created resource.